devgateway/www.developmentgateway.org/_posts/2014-12-03-scaling-up-south-south-cooperation.md

 created: 1417619245
 old_path: news/scaling-south-south-cooperation
 title: Scaling up South-South Cooperation
-lede: As attention shifts to the Sustainable Development Goals, Development Gateway reaffirms our decades-long commitment to facilitating South-South cooperation and urges the United Nations to ensure that post-2015 plans include all voices.
+excerpt: As attention shifts to the Sustainable Development Goals, Development Gateway reaffirms our decades-long commitment to facilitating South-South cooperation and urges the United Nations to ensure that post-2015 plans include all voices.
 Below is an outline of remarks given by Development Gateway CEO Jean-Louis Sarbib at the